-Victor Orozco is an Economist with the Development Impact Evaluation (DIME) unit at the World Bank.
-His research focuses on mechanisms to promote behavior change and includes several impact evaluations in the areas of health, education, gender and environment.
-He recently launched the DIME research program on Mass Media and Entertainment-Education.
-Before joining DIME, Victor worked at the World Bank's Independent Evaluation Group and the Statistics Division of the Jalisco State Ministry of Economy (Mexico).
-He holds a Master’s in Public Policy and Economics from Princeton University and a PhD in Social Intervention and Evaluation from Oxford University.
+Victor Orozco is a Senior Economist with the Development Impact Evaluation (DIME) department in the World Bank.
+His research focuses on mechanisms to promote behavior change at scale and includes impact evaluations in the areas of health, education, gender and environment.
+He founded and leads the World Bank’s research program on Mass Media and Entertainment-Education, which he runs in close collaboration with researchers and practitioners from governments, the World Bank, development partners and academic institutions.
+He holds a Master’s in Public Policy and Economics from Princeton University and a PhD in Social Intervention from Oxford University.